 #10 Day trip to Adventure Wonderland, near Bournemouth airport

 Right by Bournemouth airport, you will find Adventure Wonderland.
 It was just a short drive (approx. 15 mins) from the centre of Bournemouth.
 Click here for my Adventure Wonderland, Bournemouth, Fun and Rides Review.

 The park is themed around Alice in Wonderland.
-They have yearly events and there’s loads of rides for the little ones.
+They have yearly events and there are loads of rides for the little ones.
 Adults can ride on some of the rides too.
-There’s a large outdoor play ground, a huge indoor soft play, café and a very large maze.
+There’s a large outdoor playground, a huge indoor soft play, café and a very large maze.

 Main season tickets from April 1st are £13.99 for adults and children ages 3+.
 Children 2 years old are £6.99 and under 2 are free.
 Senior tickets are £10.99 and disabled £8.99.
 They also have family ticket offers.
 Please see their website for other prices, including out of season.

 Here are some more photos from our holiday to Bournemouth

 If you enjoyed my review please comment below.
 We’d love a follow, like or share over on social media.
 Links in various pages on every page.
 Why not save this post for later?
 Simply click on the image below to take you over to Pinterest.
 All words and photos are my own.